EIM22SE/CS305_Project/README.md

 ## Overview

 The CS305 Dynamic Survey Form project is a course project developed for the CS305 class.
-This project aims to create an interactive survey form that allows users to dynamically add and remove questions in real-time.
+This project aims to create an interactive survey form "that allows users to dynamically add and remove questions in real-time".
 The project showcases implementations in three different programming languages: JavaScript, C#, and Python, each demonstrating the unique features and capabilities of the respective language.

 ## Project Structure